 Part I: Introduction to Databases

-Fundamentals of database theory: from file systems to DBMS, relational model, normalization, ER diagrams and schema design.
+Fundamentals of database theory: the path from file systems to DBMSs, relational modeling, normalization, ER diagrams, and schema design.

 Codd, relationships, keys